codeths/kitcoin/API-DOCS.md

 ## GET `/reports/balance/top`

-Get top balances of all students
+Get top balances of students with balances greater than 0

 ### Request